 Problem.
-Given a sequence of items $S = (i_1, i_2, ..., i_n)$ and a positive integer $m \le n$, the goal is to select a subset of m items from S uniformly at random.
+Given a sequence of items $S = (i_1, i_2, ..., i_n)$ and a positive integer $m \le n$ , the goal is to select a subset of m items from S uniformly at random.

 Uniformity here means that any item in S has to be sampled with probability 1/n.
 Items can be numbers, strings or general objects either stored in a file located on disk or streaming through a channel.
 In the former scenario, the input size n is known and items occupy n/B pages, in the latter scenario, the input size may be even unknown yet the uniformity of the sampling process must be guaranteed.
 In this lecture we will address both scenarios aiming at efficiency in terms of I/Os, extra-space required for the computation (in addition to the input), and amount of randomness deployed (expressed as number of randomly generated integers).
-Hereafter, we will make use of a built-in procedure Rand(a,b) that randomly selects a number within the range [a,b].
-The type of the number, it is either real or integer, will be clear from the context.
-The design of a good Randfunction is a challenging task, however we will not go into its details because we wish to concentrate in this lecture on the sampling process rather than on the generation of random numbers; though, the interested reader can refer to the wide literature about (pseudo-)random number generators.
+Hereafter, we will make use of a built-in procedure Rand(a,b) that randomly selects a number within the range [a, b].
+The number, being either real or integer, will be clear from the context.
+The design of a good Rand-function is a challenging task, however we will not go into its details because we wish to concentrate in this lecture on the sampling process rather than on the generation of random numbers; though, the interested reader can refer to the wide literature about (pseudo-)random number generators.

 Finally we notice that it is desirable to have the positions of the sampled items in sorted order because this speeds up their extraction from S both in the disk setting (less seek time) and in the stream-based setting (less passes over the data).
+Moreover it reduces the working space because it allows to extract the items efficiently via a scan, rather than using an auxiliary array of pointers to items.
 We do not want to detail further the sorting issue here, which gets complicated whenever m > M and thus these positions cannot fit into internal memory.
-In this case we need an external-memory sorting algorithm, which is indeed an advanced topic of a subsequent lecture.
+In this case we need a disk-based sorter, which is indeed an advanced topic of a subsequent lecture.
 If instead $m \le M$ we could deploy the fact that positions are integers in a fixed range and thus use radix sort or any other faster routine available in the literature.
-Chapter ?? will deeply deal with such sorting problems, so we refer the interested reader there.